adambard/learnxinyminutes-docs/c.html.markdown

     // This works because arrays often decay into pointers to their first element.
     // For example, when an array is passed to a function or is assigned to a pointer,
     // it decays into (implicitly converted to) a pointer.
-    // Exceptions: when the array is the argument of the `&` (address-od) operator: int arr[10];
+    // Exceptions: when the array is the argument of the `&` (address-of) operator: int arr[10];
     int (*ptr_to_arr)[10] = &arr; // &arr is NOT of type `int *`!
                                   // It's of type "pointer to array" (of ten `int`s).